 A sustainability agency must adopt a groundwater sustainability plan for each high and medium priority basin by January 31, 2022.
 If DWR has designated a basin as subject to critical conditions of overdraft, the sustainability plan must be adopted by the earlier date of January 31, 2020.
 All plans must be submitted to DWR, which will review them for adequacy.
-If a sustainability agency is not established for the entire area of a high or medium priority basin by
+If a sustainability agency is not established for the entire area of a high or medium priority basin by July 1, 2017, or if a sustainability plan has not been adopted by the deadlines above, or if DWR has determined that a sustainability plan is inadequate, the State Water Resources Control Board may declare the basin a "probationary basin" and adopt an interim plan of the SWRCB's own creation.
+Implementation dates of 2020 and 2022 seem unnecessarily long in view of the conditions of the medium and high priority and critical overdraft areas.

-&lt;sup>47 California Department of Water Resources, California Water Plan Update 2013, V-1 The Strategic Plan, 3-90
+&lt;sup>49 California Department of Water Resources, California Water Plan Update 2013, V-1 The Strategic Plan, 3-90